vole/vole/README.md

 Start by installing [Bittorrent Sync](http://labs.bittorrent.com/experiments/sync.html).

-Following and sharing is currently manual however we'd like to automate it as soon as Bittorrent Sync releases a build that supports command-line control.
+Following and sharing currently involves manually setting up folders, however we'd like to automate it as soon as Bittorrent Sync releases a build that supports command-line control.

 Following others
 ----------------

 * Grab the read-only ID of the person you want to follow.
 A directory is in progress at [vole.cc](http://vole.cc).
 Why not start with Vole Team updates?
 Our key is RA32XLBBHXMWMECGJAJSJMMPQ3Z2ZGR7K.
-* Find the Vole `users` directory.
+* Find the Vole `users` folder.
 Unless you changed the defaults, it will be in `~/Vole/users`.
-* Create a new directory in `~/Vole/users`, you can name it whatever you like.
+* Create a new folder in `~/Vole/users`, you can name it whatever you like.
 * In BitTorrent Sync, add this new folder as a shared folder.
 [Instructions](http://labs.bittorrent.com/experiments/sync/get-started.html) are available on their site.
 * You should receive notification that the folder has sync'd.
 * In your browser, see the new posts appear.